 7. Anti barking collar

-This one's simple, all you need is an anti barking collar and put it on your dog.
-They get activated either through a remote or automatically by their own bark.
+This one's simple.
+All you need is an anti-barking collar and put it on your dog.
+Collar gets activated either through a remote or automatically by your dog's bark.

 Helpful Resource: 5 Best Dog Training Device